 Field-hunting tip

-Look in metasedimentary rocks country — that is the host setting where rüdlingerite typically forms.
+Look in metasedimentary rocks country, the host setting where rüdlingerite typically forms.
 If you start seeing quartz, hematite, goethite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.